About Us

 Greetings from Chief Executive Director, Chair of the Board

-Rokuichiro Masujima, one of the founders of Chuo University, studied at Middle Temple in England in the early Meiji Era, and soon after returning to Japan opened the Igirisu Horitsu Gakko.
-After retiring from serving as its first president, he had a long career as a global lawyer with an international law practice, opening his own offices in Tokyo and abroad while actively interacting with the American bar associations.
-We must fully commend him for his international achievements.
-Many of Chuo’s current faculty members are also global individuals active on the international stage.
+Rokuichiro Masujima, one of the founders of Chuo University, studied at Middle Temple and qualified as a barrister in England in the early Meiji Era (1868-1912), and soon after returning to Japan, he purchased the Kanda Nishikicho site with a building from Mitsubishi and founded the Igirisu Horitsu Gakko.
+After retiring as its first president, he had a long career as a global lawyer with practicing law internationally, opening his own offices in Tokyo and abroad while actively interacting with the American bar associations.
+Many of Chuo’s current faculty members are also “a global person” who are active internationally.
 On a personal note, my efforts to assist the drafting of the Civil Procedure Code of Cambodia, as part of the Committee for Assistance in Establishing a Modern Legal System for Cambodia by the Japanese Ministry of Justice and JICA, are based on my desire to make international social contributions.
-Having witnessed the many people who have lost their legs to landmines begging in Phnom Penh's central market, I had hoped that one day my work would contribute in some small way to the country's development and happiness.
-I hope that students studying at Chuo University will also have a broad perspective and set an international goal.
+Having witnessed the many people who have lost their legs to landmines begging in Phnom Penh’s central market, I have hoped that one day, my work would contribute, however modestly, to the country’s development and happiness.
+I hope that students at Chuo University will have a broad perspective and set an international goal.
+We offer a variety of global programs that support those initiatives.

 Chief Executive Director, Chair of the Board, Chuo University